wvanzeist/riroriro/README.txt

 Riroriro is a set of Python modules containing functions to simulate the gravitational waveforms of mergers of black holes and/or neutron stars, and calculate several properties of these mergers and waveforms.

 The modules “inspiralfuns”, “mergerfirstfuns”, “matchingfuns”, “mergersecondfuns” and “gwexporter”, in that order, can be used to simulate the strain amplitude and frequency of a merger gravitational waveform.
 The module “snrcalculatorfuns” can compare such a simulated waveform to a detector noise spectrum to calculate a signal-to-noise ratio (SNR) for that signal for that detector.
+The module “horizondistfuns” calculates the horizon distance of a merger given its waveform, and the module “detectabilityfuns” evaluates the detectability of a merger given its SNR.

 Tutorials for Riroriro can be found here: https://github.com/wvanzeist/riroriro_tutorials